 If your husky’s needy behavior is far beyond “normal” and is getting out of control, then you’ll want to put a stop to it (or at least reduce it).

 To solve this behavioral problem, it must be tackled at the source.

 ● If the neediness is related to basic daily requirements, not receiving enough mental stimulation or exercise, then the solution might be a reasonably simple one.

 ● Start providing your husky with more command training, more interaction, socializing with other dogs, and take him out for a sufficient amount of exercise (2 hours a day).
 In the vast majority of cases, this will reduce his neediness at all other times of the day.
 So this is seriously worth trying.

 ● If the neediness is severe enough to the point you can’t leave the room without him following 100% of the time, then it’s worth considering whether you’ll need to implement separation anxiety training.
-As that is quite a long topic, I will link to that article instead of going through the steps here: Desensitizing your husky to your absence.
+Check out that link if you think this is something your husky might be dealing with.

 Huskies are somewhat of a needy breed, to begin with, but there could be additional factors that are making your husky excessively needy.
 A lack of stimulation, exercise, separation anxiety, and attention-seeking are all potential catalysts for a clingy husky.